vbotka/ansible-collection-freebsd/docs/source/examples/205/example.rst

   * iocage_02
   * iocage_03

-  In the playbook *pb-iocage-template.yml*, use the modules:
+  In the playbook *pb-iocage-template.yml*, use:

-  * vbotka.freebsd.iocage to create, start, stop, and convert jails to templates.
+  * `module vbotka.freebsd.iocage`_ to create, start, stop, and convert jails to templates
-  * vbotka.freebsd.iocage exec to create a user and set .ssh ownership.
+  * vbotka.freebsd.iocage exec to create a user and set .ssh ownership
-  * community.general.pkgng to install packages.
+  * community.general.pkgng to install packages
-  * ansible.posix.authorized_key to configure public keys.
+  * ansible.posix.authorized_key to configure public keys
   * ansible.builtin.lineinfile to configure /etc/rc.conf and /usr/local/etc/sudoers
   * configure dhclient hooks.

 Requirements
 ^^^^^^^^^^^^